SniconMC/Minestom-Momentum/README.md

 # Minestom-Momentum
-Momentum module for Minestom server
+Momentum dependency for the SniconMC Network